nxrighthere/ENet-CSharp/README.md

 `Packet.Dispose()` destroys the packet.

-`Packet.IsSet` returns the state of the packet pointer.
+`Packet.IsSet` returns the state of the managed pointer.

 `Packet.Length` returns the length of payload in the packet.